Skip to main content

 Select which AIPs should run in shadow mode:

-- All responses — shadow mode applies to every AIP in the workspace.
+• All responses — shadow mode applies to every AIP in the workspace.
 The greeting is suppressed and the ticket is immediately escalated to a human agent.
+No AI messages reach the player.

-- Only select AIPs — pick specific AIPs from the list.
-The AI will still send the greeting message to the player normally, but once the ticket is classified into a selected AIP, all subsequent AI responses become shadow notes instead of real messages.
+• Only select AIPs — pick specific AIPs from the list.
+The AI handles the entire opening flow normally — greeting, player identification, verification, and classification all send real messages to the player.
+Once the ticket is classified into a selected AIP, all subsequent AI responses become shadow notes instead of real messages.
+AIPs not in the list continue to operate fully.

 Supported Channels